Division of General Surgery

 A Laparoscopic Fellowship was initiated in 1999 and has been extremely successful.
 This Fellow has served as a Clinical Instructor during their Fellowship year and, as such, participates fully as care and resident teaching.

-Dr. Charles Friel joined the Colorectal Surgical Service in 2001.During this time, he had worked closely with the Division of Gastroenterology in the Department of Medicine, to provide a wide range of diagnostic and therapeutic procedures for patients with colorectal diseases.
+Dr. Charles Friel joined the Colorectal Surgical Service in 2001.During this time, he has worked closely with the Division of Gastroenterology in the Department of Medicine, to provide a wide range of diagnostic and therapeutic procedures for patients with colorectal diseases.
 These procedures take advantage of a wide range of collaboration in endoscopy, laparoscopic and open colon resection procedures, as well as evaluation of patients of all ages with inflammatory bowel disease, anorectal problems and bowel malignancies.
 Dr. Friel and his partner, Dr. Traci Hedrick, work closely with the UVA Digestive Disease Center of Excellence which has been a vital collaboration for the Section of Colorectal Surgery.
 Currently, Dr. Friel performs over 300 major procedures and over 100 endoscopics each year with the Surgical Residents.
 This experience more than doubles the minimum requirements by the American Board of Surgery.
+Dr. Friel also serves as the Program Director for the Surgery residency training program.

 The faculty members in the Division of General Surgery are fully responsible for the clinical care and disposition of their patients.
 Additionally, the academic mission places strong emphasis on resident exposure in the operating room, clinics and in the research setting.
 To that end, the Division of General Surgery strongly believes that the Resident is a supervised colleague of the faculty member.
 All faculty members work to increase the individual resident’s sense of responsibility in the workup and ultimate disposition in patient care.
 Surgical cases and clinic exposure to patients are supervised by attending faculty members.
 As such, the resident who obtains the level of Chief Resident has excellent credentials in patient management, clinical understanding of disease processess, as well as a background in research in a specialized area.
 All members of the Division of General Surgery are actively involved in resident teaching conferences and case presentations.

-The University of Virginia Hospital expanded into the new operating rooms in 1989.
-At this time, 29 major operating rooms are available, of which six are used by the General Surgery Division.
+The University of Virginia Hospital has continued to expand its operating capacity and now has 29 major operating rooms, of which six are used by the General Surgery Division.
 Ambulatory surgery is performed in 6 operating rooms in the free-standing Outpatient Surgery Center.
 Clinics are available in the Cancer Center, Digestive Health Center and, Primary Care Building.
 Research laboratories are available in the MR4 facilities and allows ample research space for funded members of the Department.

 For appointment or referral information please see “Patient Information” Tab.